The Importance of Applying Ergonomic Design Principles to Water Birth Pools

 Midwives can now get round the back of the pool to a much greater extent and sit in comfort with their legs underneath the extra wide rim.

-All in all we feel that this simple innovation has been a game changer that makes our water birth pools even safer and more user-friendly.
+All in all we feel that this simple innovation has been a game changer that makes our water birth pools safer and more user-friendly.

 If you’re looking for a water birth pool we are uniquely qualified to be of service